 Unless a dog suffers from real separation anxiety, he or she will cope quite happily when you go out for a while.
 However, many seem to have a real sixth sense about when you’re away for a while and may react accordingly.
-Obviously, one of the best ways to care for them is by employing a sitter – but even that needs handling carefully to ensure a settled and happy dog (which in turn helps to make sure you’re settled and happy on your travels, too!)
+Obviously, one of the best ways to care for them is by employing a pet sitter – but even that needs handling carefully to ensure a settled and happy dog (which in turn helps to make sure you’re settled and happy on your travels, too!)

-Firstly, a well-socialised and well-trained dog, who is used to routine, will accept change more readily – particularly when your sitter adheres to your routines.
-For a socially acceptable dog, there’s no substitute for regular training classes – you may not be interested in winning the Crufts obedience championships, or excelling at agility or even flyball – but attending a good club, on a regular basis will make certain that he’s used to noise, bustle and lots of people.
+Firstly, a well-socialised and well-trained dog, who is used to a routine, will accept change more readily – particularly when your sitter adheres to your routines.
+For a socially acceptable dog, there’s no substitute for regular training classes – you may not be interested in winning the Crufts obedience championships or excelling at agility or even flyball.
+However attending a good club, on a regular basis will make certain that he’s used to noise, bustle and lots of people.
 It should also maintain a reliable recall and stay – essential at all times and especially so when being cared for by someone other than yourself.

 Choose your pet sitter well.

 The best way to guarantee your dog is happy with the person that will be doing the dog sitting is to take a great deal of time and care over choosing your sitter in the first place.
 Research carefully, and ask for recommendations – but do specify you only want sitters recommended whom your contacts have actually used – not just friends and family – then check qualifications, references and experience.
 Ascertain that the person who will be dogsitting will: